FRX397/Hydrogen/linux/install.md

+# Status : doesmyfoodhavetasteornot.com will not work trying to find another site.

 # Status : Nowgg.me Under maintenance

 ```Keep in mind, it's a limited experience and you have to repeat the same steps every time```